 - 10.02.01 Single Ownership.
 The planned unit development site shall be under the control of one owner or group of owners and shall be capable of being planned and developed as one integral unit. - 10.02.02 Initiated by Petition.
 A PUD zoning classification may be initiated only by a petition. - 10.02.03 Minimum Site Area.
 The site shall have a minimum area of twenty (20) acres of contiguous land, provided such minimum may be reduced by the Township Board as follows: - (a) The minimum area requirement may be reduced to five (5) acres for sites served by both public water and sanitary sewer. - (b) The minimum lot area may be waived for sites zoned for commercial use (NSD, GCD or RCD) where the site is occupied by a nonconforming commercial, office or industrial building, all buildings on the site are proposed to be removed or rehabilitated and a use permitted within the underlying zoning district is proposed.
-The Township Board shall only permit the PUD on the smaller site where it finds that the flexibility in dimensional standards is necessary to allow for innovative design in redeveloping the site and an existing blighted situation will be eliminated. (as amended 12/31/06) - (c) Interchange Commercial and Campus PUDs: the Township Board may waive the minimum lot area where the design elements of a proposed development are integrated into and consistent with the broader Master Plan Latson Road Subarea Plans with compatible land uses (as amended 09/04/18) - 10.02.04 Benefits.
+The Township Board shall only permit the PUD on the smaller site where it finds that the flexibility in dimensional standards is necessary to allow for innovative design in redeveloping the site and an existing blighted situation will be eliminated. (as amended 12/31/06) - (c) Interchange Commercial and Campus PUDs: the Township Board may waive the minimum lot area where the design elements of a proposed development are integrated into and consistent with the broader Latson Road Subarea Plans with compatible land uses - 10.02.04 Benefits.
 The PUD site plan shall provide one or more of the following benefits not possible under the standards of another zoning district, as determined by the Planning Commission: - (a) preservation of significant natural or historic features; - (b) a complementary mixture of uses or a variety of housing types; - (c) common open space for passive or active recreational use; - (d) mitigation to offset impacts; or, - (e) redevelopment of a nonconforming site where creative design can address unique site constraints. (as amended 12/31/06) - 10.02.05 Sewer and Water.
 The site shall be served by public sewer and public water.
-The Township may approve a residential PUD that is not served by public sewer or water, provided all lots shall be at least one (1) acre in area unless approved by the Township in accordance with the requirements provided in Section 10.03.01(d).
+The Township may approve a residential PUD that is not served by public sewer or water, provided all lots shall be at least one (1) acre in area and the requirements of the County Health Department shall be met.